 Since its release in 1995, PHP has been one of the most popular server-side languages for building web applications.
 It supports a wide range of web servers, databases, and operating systems.
 PHP developers use popular frameworks like Laravel, Symfony, and Zend to deploy and manage sites that serve high volumes of traffic.
-To help you monitor PHP performance, identify bottlenecks, and optimize your users’ experience, we’re pleased to announce APM & distributed tracing for PHP.
+To help you monitor PHP performance, identify bottlenecks, and optimize your users’ experience, Datadog offers App Analytics for PHP.

 Getting started with PHP APM